KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 effect BLINDNESS 30 1 ambient icon
+Eval Event: eval🔗
+This event allows you to resolve an expression containing variables, and the result will then be interpreted again as an event.

+Example

+events:
+  simpleEval: eval notify "This is actually an eval event evaluating to a notify event."
+  complexEval: eval point ranking 5 action:add %objective.settings.notify%
 Give experience: experience🔗
 This event allows you to manipulate player's experience.
 First you specify a number as the amount, then the modification action.
 You can use action:addExperience, action:addLevel, action:setExperienceBar and action:setLevel as modification types.